 Generally, lightweight sleepers do best with soft mattresses.
 Average weight sleepers can go for anything medium-firm to firm, while heavier folks tend to need firmer mattresses.
 If you’re a sleeper over 230 lbs and struggling to find a bed that will provide the best rest for you, browse our Best Mattress for Heavy People resource!

 Much like weight, height is an important factor when mattress shopping.
 The ideal bed for a 5” person at an average weight versus a 6” tall person at a heavier weight are going to differ significantly.
 No one wants to sleep with their feet hanging off of the bed at night.
-Check out our Best Mattresses for Big and Tall Sleepers article for our expert advice.

 Pair the Right Mattress Material for Your Body’s Support Needs